 Unitary Playground Surfaces

-The other general type of playground surface, the unitary surface, is made of bound elements formed into tiles or rolls that should be installed by professionals for insurance and warranty purposes.
-These tend to require less maintenance than loose-fill surfaces over time.
+Unitary surfaces are solid surfacing options made of tiles or rolls.
+These surfaces require professional installation for insurance and warranty purposes.
+They tend to require less maintenance than loose-fill surfaces over time.

 “PIP” Rubber is an extremely durable and highly customizable playground surface.
 These surfaces should always be installed by a certified professional.
 Poured-in-place rubber is one of the best surfaces available for impact absorption and is hard to beat for durability and long-term value.